cjlarose/weather-balloon/README.md

 [Dockerfile for Graphite][10].
 It also includes an installation of collectd, which we won't use.
-At the time of writing, though, the repo is unfortunately unmaintained and contains one fatal bug: modern Graphite uses Django version &geq; 1.5, but the Dockerfile will install version 1.3.
+At the time of writing, though, the repo is unfortunately unmaintained and contains one fatal bug: modern Graphite uses Django version ≥ 1.5, but the Dockerfile will install version 1.3.
 I've forked and patched the repository with this change, which we can pull and use.

     git clone https://github.com/cjlarose/collectd-graphite.git